 Follow Jupyter’s trademark, branding, and intellectual property guidelines.

 Conduct its activities in a manner that is open, transparent, and inclusive.
-This includes coordinating with the SSC and the Board of Directors on mechanisms for information flow and updates to the broader community (details of this, project-wide, will be developed as our new governance model is adopted and implemented).
+This includes coordinating with the Software Steering Council and the Executive Council on mechanisms for information flow and updates to the broader community (details of this, project-wide, will be developed as our new governance model is adopted and implemented).

 Incubator Subprojects are experimental and early-stage efforts where ideas are being explored and developed in the open and under the principles of Jupyter’s governance.
 Therefore, Subprojects under incubation have the same responsibilities listed above for official Jupyter projects.